sfu-compbio/PhISCS/README.md

 ### Input

 <a name="singlecellmatrix"></a>
-#### 1. Single Cell Matrix
+#### 1. Single-cell Matrix
-Single cell input is assumed to be represented in the form of ternary, __tab-delimited__, matrix with rows corresponding to single cells and columns corresponding to mutations.
+Single-cell input is assumed to be represented in the form of ternary, __tab-delimited__, matrix with rows corresponding to single-cells and columns corresponding to mutations.
 We assume that this file contains headers and that matrix is ternary matrix with 0 denoting the absence and 1 denoting the presence of mutation in a given cell, whereas ? represents the lack of information about presence/absence of mutation in a given cell (i.e. missing entry).
 In order to simplify parsing of the matrix, we also assume that upper left corner equals to string "cellID/mutID".

 Below is an example of single-cell data matrix.
 Note that mutation and cell names are arbitrary strings not containing tabs or spaces, however they must be unique.
 ```